warncke/immutable-core-controller/README.md

 The index method returns a list of model instances.
 This list is paginated and can be sorted and filtered by columns on the model.

-Parameters are mapped to immutable-core-model query args.
+Parameters are mapped to Immutable Core Model query args.
 For more complex queries JSON encoded query params can be set as the `query` param.

 Free form queries can be executed using the `search` param.